tsuyo/jfrog-artifactory-sample/npm/README.md

 ### Clean up
 Delete repos if you want
 ```
-$ ../artifactory/delete_repo.sh hello npm
+$ jf-quick-teardown -k hello -t npm
 ```

 ## Automation
-You can use the following script to automate this procedure
+You can use `jf-npm-build` command in jfrog-tools to automate this procedure
 ```
-$ ./run.sh hello hello-npm-build 1
+$ jf-npm-build -s $SERVER_ID -r hello-npm hello-npm-build 1
 ```